bgwest/websweeper/README.md

 - Move leaderboard to be ranked by board sizes (Small/Med/Lrg).
 That may be more desireable way to display ranked games.
 For now, all game sizes are noted but clustered in together.

+- Have leaderBoard refresh after a Victory instead of needing to click reset.

 - Local storage is great but a pain and can be erased easily.
 Serious players may not enjoy this quality of this 'Local' version.
 Possibly look at hosting it elsewhere and have a light backend for datastore to compete against other players that use this game.

 - Add a dictionary API to default playername to random words